ranamar2017/FootballMatch/README.md

 This is an [**Android**](https://developer.android.com) project.
-This app is designed for amateur football players in order to help them maintain existing groups and join other groups’ games.
-The project received a commendation in the <a href='https://goodtoknow.tau.ac.il/computer-h/workshop_projects/?tab=1'/> annual workshop competition of the CS faculty. </a>  The code is protected by copyright.
-I did the project with Ofir Feffer and Idan Reshef.
+This app is designed for amateur football players in order to help them maintain existing groups and join other groups’ games.<br> The project received a commendation in the <a href='https://goodtoknow.tau.ac.il/computer-h/workshop_projects/?tab=1'/> annual workshop competition of the CS faculty. </a><br>  The code is protected by copyright.<br> I did the project with Ofir Feffer and Idan Reshef.

 <br>
 <br>